Arizona Cardinals

-The Arizona Cardinals are an American football team based in the Phoenix metropolitan area.
+The Arizona Cardinals are a professional American football team based in the Phoenix metropolitan area.
 The Cardinals compete in the National Football League (NFL) as a member of the National Football Conference (NFC) West division.
 The team plays its home games at State Farm Stadium in Glendale, a suburb northwest of the state capital of Phoenix.

 The team was established in Chicago in 1898 as the Morgan Athletic Club, and joined the NFL as a charter member on September 17, 1920.
 The Cardinals are the oldest continuously run professional football franchise in the United States, and, along with the Chicago Bears, are the only NFL charter member franchises still in operation.
 (Note: The Green Bay Packers were an independent team and did not join the NFL until a year after its creation in 1921.)

 In 1960, the team moved to St. Louis, where it was commonly referred to as the "Football Cardinals", the "Gridbirds", or the "Big Red" to avoid confusion with Major League Baseball's (MLB) St. Louis Cardinals.

 Before the 1988 season, the team moved to Tempe, Arizona, a suburb of Phoenix, where it played home games for the next 18 seasons at Sun Devil Stadium on the campus of Arizona State University.
 In 2006, the team moved to their current home field in suburban Glendale.
 Their executive offices and training facility remain in Tempe, although they are moving them to north Phoenix in 2028.
 From 1988 to 2012 (except 2005, when they trained in Prescott), the Cardinals conducted their annual summer training camp at Northern Arizona University in Flagstaff.
 In 2013, the Cardinals moved their training camp to their home field, then called University of Phoenix Stadium, now State Farm Stadium.

 The Cardinals have won two NFL championships, both while the team was in Chicago.
-The first, in 1925, was disputed by supporters of the runner-up Pottsville Maroons.
+The first, in 1925, was disputed by supporters of the Pottsville Maroons.
 Their second, and the first to be won in a championship game, came in 1947, nearly two decades before the first Super Bowl.
 They returned to the title game to defend in 1948, but lost the rematch 7–0 in a snowstorm in Philadelphia.

-The team has since suffered many losing seasons and, as of 2024, has the longest active championship drought in North American sports at 77 seasons (one more than MLB's Cleveland Guardians, who last won the World Series in 1948).
-The Cardinals have recorded the most losses by a franchise in NFL history with 812 regular season losses as of 2024.
+The team has since suffered many losing seasons and, as of 2025, has the longest active championship drought in North American sports at 78 seasons.
+The next longest drought is MLB's Cleveland Guardians, who last won the World Series in 1948; 1 year after the Cardinals won their last championship.